-So, you've finally jumped ship and entered the Apple ecosystem.
+So, you've finally jumped ship and entered the Apple ecosystem as a new Mac owner.
 Welcome to the family!
 We Mac users love to share our knowledge, so please join the iMore forums if you have any questions.
 In the meantime, here are a few tips you should know about using your new Mac.

 1. Set up a backup plan for your Mac

 No matter how much you store in iCloud, you should always back up your Mac.
-Time Machine is the easiest method, but there are other plans that might work better for you.
+Time Machine is the easiest method, but other plans might work better for you.
 The choice is yours.

 2. Sign in to iCloud